 The panga changed the world in local fishing and has also become the perfect smuggling boat.
 It was developed in La Paz, Baja California Sur, in the late 1960s.
 The panga is simple — no inside floor, no cockpit, simple bench seats (that also add support for the rails), no extraneous beauty marks — but it has superior handling and capacity.
 It ranges in length from 22 to 28 feet and has a high bow that’s perfect to cut through swells.
-It is built in fiberglass and very light weight.
+It is built in fiberglass and very lightweight.
 A couple of people can launch it from lots of secluded locations south of Tijuana (TJ).
 It’s long and narrow for speed.
-One of its key designs is the high rails that protect it in open seas and allows more [human] weight.
+One of its key designs is the high rails that protect it in open seas and allows for more [human] weight.

 The biggest drawback on the panga is the ride.
 It is not comfortable.
-They are bumpy, noisy, and the vibration from the thin fiberglass hull when going through choppy ocean can really scare the passengers into thinking the boat’s going to break apart.
+They are bumpy, noisy, and the vibration from the thin fiberglass hull, when going through choppy ocean can really scare the passengers into thinking the boat’s going to break apart.
 It is just one of the things the captains have to deal with, which is why one rarely sees women and children in these boats.
 Nothing is worse than a flipped-out cargo, as we learned reading about the Marine St. incident.
-And sadly, some captains are ruthless: one bullet and the problem is solved, and its psychological effect keeps the rest of the cargo in line.
+And sadly, some captains are ruthless: One bullet and the problem is solved, and its psychological effect keeps the rest of the cargo in line.